Matthew Stafford Player Prop Bets for NFL Week 17 | Los Angeles vs. Baltimore 1/2/2022

 Season Stats

-- He's also carried the ball 31 times for 44 yards, averaging 2.9 yards per game.
+- He has tacked on 44 rushing yards on 31 carries, averaging 2.9 yards per game.

 - The Rams, who rank sixth in the NFL in points scored, have dropped back to pass 59.1% of the time while running the ball 40.9% of the time.